nicolaka/ucp-sd-ra/ra.md

-## Service Discovery and Load-Balancing with Docker Universal Control Plane (UCP)
+## Reference Architecture: Service Discovery and Load-Balancing with Docker Universal Control Plane (UCP)

 ### Introduction

-When developing modern Docker microservices applications, developers tend to focus more on functionality, speed, robustness, and quality of the application itself more than operational aspects.
-However, there had been a shift ( aka DevOps ) in application deployment practices that forced developers to own not only the application's development but also its deployment operations (developers are no longer pager-duty-free!).
-This shift also encouraged the operations teams to provide a common, scalable, and secure infractructure that multiple developer teams can use to build, test, stage and deploy their applications.
+When developing applications, developers focus on functionality, speed, robustness, and quality of the application itself more than the ongoing operations.
+However, the shift to DevOps in application deployment practices force developers to own not only the application's development but also its deployment operations (developers are no longer pager-duty-free!).
+This shift also encouraged the operations teams to provide a common, scalable, and secure infrastructure that multiple developer teams can use to build, test, stage and deploy their applications.

 With the new shift, DevOps teams want to ensure that their applications are scalable.
-This means that these applications need to be broken up into, built, and advertised as smaller, decoupled _microservices_ that can be easily scaled across large compute clusteres.  _microservices_ approach emphasized two key architectural considerations: **service loadbalancing** and **discovery**.
+This means that these applications need to be broken up into, built, and advertised as smaller, decoupled _microservices_ that can be easily scaled across large compute clusters.  _microservices_ approach emphasized two key architectural considerations: **service load balancing** and **discovery**.
 This means that as developers build their applications to scale, they need to consider and design how each component ( _service_ ) is being discovered by other services within or from outside the cluster.
-Additionally, as these services scale horizonatally across the cluster, how can they all be equally utllizied for maximum load distribution.
+Additionally, as these services scale horizontally across the cluster, how can they all be equally utilized for maximum load distribution.

 Docker Universal Control Plane (UCP) was built with this operational shift in mind.
-Docker UCP addresses both the developers requirement for seamless path from development to production and the operation's requirement for building a secure and scalable Docker infrastructure.
+Docker UCP is available as part of Docker Datacenter to address both the developers’ requirement for a seamless path from development to production and IT operation’s requirement for building a secure and scalable Docker infrastructure.
+Docker Datacenter includes UCP, Trusted Registry and commercially supported Docker Engines.
+As an integrated platform, Docker Datacenter empowers application teams to build a Containers as a Service (CaaS) environment either on-premises or in a VPC.

 ### What You Will Learn

-In this reference architecture, you will learn how to build and deploy a sample Docker microservice application (Voting App)  with UCP using both built-in service discovery and widely-used loadbalancing solutions.
-For reference the Docker Compose file of this application is below:
+In this reference architecture, you will learn how to setup your highly-available UCP cluster to enable dynamic built-in service discovery and load balancing.
+We will use a sample Dockerized application (Voting App) throughout this paper as a reference app.
+The sample app is composed of five (5) microservices as described below.
+The goals are to i) deploy the app on UCP , 2) ensure that all of its services are discoverable within the cluster, and 3) ensure two of its services are accessible and load-balanced from outside the cluster with pre-determined DNS names.

+Sample App Architecture:

+* voting-app: A Python webapp which lets you vote between two options.
+(External DNS: vote.myenterprise.com)
+* result-app: A Node.js webapp which shows the results of the voting in real time
+* redis: A Redis queue which collects new votes
+*  worker: A Java worker which consumes votes and stores them in…
+* db: A Postgres database backed by a Docker volume
+* result-app: A Node.js webapp which shows the results of the voting in real time.
+(External DNS: results.myenterprise.com)

+Sample App Compose File:

 ```
 version: "2"